 After you have re-read your paper while keeping the above questions in mind, you might think you have sufficiently reorganized your paper.
 However, if you still are unsure about the document and think you could make further revisions, here are a few techniques to try out that may help you reorganize.

 One of the beginning steps in the writing process is to create an outline.
 However, creating an outline can be useful even after you have already written your paper.
 To create the reverse outline, first, read the paper and write short descriptions that describe each paragraph in the margins next to each paragraph.
 Next, transfer these short descriptions onto a new sheet of paper, making sure to list them in the original order of your paper.
 Then you can step back and decide if the paragraphs move in a logical order, or rearrange them until you are satisfied.
+See Reverse Outlines: A Writer’s Technique for Examining Organization (UW-Madison) for an example.

 Revise for coherence